Gold Slugs

-"Gold Slugs" is a song by DJ Khaled, featuring Chris Brown, August Alsina and Fetty Wap from Khaled's eighth studio album I Changed a Lot.
+"Gold Slugs" is a song by DJ Khaled, released by We the Best Music Group, RED and Sony Music on October 12, 2015 as the fourth single from Khaled's eighth studio album I Changed a Lot (2015).
+It features guest appearances from Chris Brown, August Alsina and Fetty Wap, the latter two co-wrote the song with Khaled, Andre Lyon, Lee on the Beats and the Exclusives.
+The latter two also produced the track.

 Music video

 A music video for the track premiered on October 12, 2015, via WorldStarHipHop.
 On October 16, 2015, it was uploaded to Khaled's Vevo channel.
 It features DJ Khaled, Chris Brown, August Alsina, Fetty Wap and models behind Khaled's restaurant the licking singing and dancing.